Upbeat music plays.

 Kevin — It’s my pleasure.

-Leanne (to camera) — And thank you everyone for joining us today on this virtual tour of Wellington.
+Leanne (to camera) — And thank you, everyone, for joining us today on this virtual tour of Wellington.
 I hope you learned something new, and we look forward to welcoming your clients soon.

 Visual: Ending on a wide shot looking out to the South Coast and the edge of the Wellington airport.
-Words fade onto screen: “Special mention: WellingtonNZ: Making the Wellington region wildly famous.
+Words fade onto the screen: “Special mention: WellingtonNZ: Making the Wellington region wildly famous.
 WellingtonNZ logo fades away, and logos for Te Papa, Wētā Workshop and Zealandia appear underneath Special mention.
-Logos and text fade away, ending on “100% PURE NEW ZEALAND”.
+Logos and text fade away, ending with “100% PURE NEW ZEALAND”.

 Our national museum is a must-do, with six storeys of interactive exhibitions housed in an architectural wonder of a building.